 When you've made a cute little bundle bun it's time to wrap it with some string.
 Go around a few times and just wrap it tightly enough to keep it all together.
 The idea here is to maximize contact between the dyes and the fabric.

-Once that's done you can pop it into a steamer for 1-2 hours.
+For steaming you can pop the bundle into a steamer for 1-2 hours.
 We like to line the steamer with a parchment paper so that there's no risk of burning the silk or leaving any unwanted marks.
 You can certainly steam it for longer or leave the bundle to cool overnight, but we find that the colors get a little bit too dark for our liking.
 1-2 hours seems to be the sweet spot for getting bright lively shades.

 If you don't have a steamer at home - fear not!
 You can improvise with a colander suspended inside a pot with 2 inches of water.
 Pop on a lid and it will work just like a steamer.
 Alternatively you can wrap the entire bundle in plastic wrap and leave it to simmer in a pot of water (no higher than 80°C/176°F).

-After the fabric has cooled a little bit take it out, cut the string, give it a few washes until the water runs clear and dry it in the shade.
+After the fabric has turned your desired shade take out the bundle, cut the string, give it a few washes until the water runs clear and dry it in the shade.